abuob/abuob.github.io/content/blog/why-have-a-website.md

 draft: false
 ---

-# Why have a website?

 This is a question I've asked myself a while already.
 So far throughout my life, I've found the anonymity of the internet rather comforting.
 Why should anyone be able to connect my name to what I write online?
 Or look up who I am?

 For the most part, I still believe that it's better to just stay anonymous.
-However, a website allows me to put online what I want, under my own terms - which fits my needs perfectly.
+However, as outlined below, there are some benefits of using one's own real name - and a website allows me to do that exactly the way I want, under my own terms.

 ## No social media